Parole Violations and Violation Hearings

 Parole is conditional release from prison that allows the parolee to live in the community under the ongoing supervision of a parole officer.
 It is usually awarded to inmates after they have served a specific portion of their sentence, and demonstrated good behavior while in prison.
 Like probation, parole frequently comes with terms and conditions that must be complied with strictly.
 If parolees do not comply with the terms and conditions of their release, they risk being charged with a violation.
 If this happens, they can be returned to State prison after a relatively brief and informal hearing.

 Judges do not conduct violation hearings.
-Rather, Parole Board representatives conduct these proceedings.
+Rather, parole board representatives conduct these proceedings.
 As such, the parolee is not having their violation reviewed in a fair and balanced forum.
 The deck is stacked against them from the outset of the violation process.
-They require aggressive representation designed to present the strongest possible case on their behalf, and to protect their rights.
+They require aggressive representation from a seasoned parole violation lawyer in New Jersey who can present the strongest possible case on their behalf, and protect their rights.

 As with probation violation matters, many parolees believe that their parole officer is their friend.
 As such, they think that the likelihood of being charged with a violation for a "small" problem is very low.
 Nothing could be further from the truth.
 Rather, the officer is not the parolee's friend, and will seek to charge the parolee with a violation for even a slight infraction of the rules.Knowledgeable About Parole Hearings

-New Jersey criminal defense lawyer James S. Friedman represents clients accused of violating the terms and conditions of their parole.
-Attorney Friedman understands the rules and procedures governing parole, and frequently represents clients at violation hearings.
+We represent clients accused of violating the terms and conditions of their parole.
+We understand the rules and procedures governing parole and represent clients at violation hearings.

 Circumstances that can result in a parole violation include: